aphp/edsnlp/docs/user-guide/negation.md

 | v0.0.2  | CAS/ESSAI | 71%         |
 | v0.0.2  | NegParHyp | 88%         |

-The table shows that we overfit on the NegParHyp corpus.
+Note that we favour the NegParHyp corpus, since it is comprised of actual medical notes from the data warehouse.
+The table shows that the pipeline generalises rather poorly on other datasets.

 ## Authors and citation